 Elementary School Middle School One teacher and classroom Different teachers and classrooms Expectations that students are used to with Expectations may be different and students are frequent reminders from teachers given more responsibility Belongings stored in the classroom with teacher Students have specific place or locker to store assistance belongings Same students in each class Different students in each class Many of the same students kindergarten through Students coming from different schools. fifth grade New opportunities to make friends.
 Limited choices Choices for clubs, organizations, band, chorus, orchestra, and intramurals.
 Work is completed in class with some homework.
 Students receive more homework and must learn how to organize book bags, lockers, materials, and their time.
-Testing Testing Georgia Milestones Assessments - 3rd - 5th Georgia Milestones Assessments - 6 th - 8th Grades Grades Math Inventory Screener (6-8) Math Inventory Screener (K-5)
+Testing Testing Georgia Milestones Assessments - 3rd - 5th Grades Georgia Milestones Assessments - 6 th - 8th Grades IKAN (Math Only) - 5 th Grade IKAN (Math Only) - 8 th Grade Math Inventory Screener (K-5) Math Inventory Screener (6-7)